 Pre-travel vaccinations for Argentina

-• Yellow fever – particularly if they plan on travelling within the region and to some of the more remote provinces.
-The vaccination must be given at least 10 days before leaving for Argentina.
+• Yellow fever – particularly if you plan on travelling within the region to higher-risk areas.
+The vaccination must be given at least 10 days before departure.

 • Hepatitis A and Hepatitis B